pololu/rpicsim/docs/Labels.md

     !!!ruby
     sim.label(:loopStart)  # => returns a Label object

 C compilers will generally put an underscore at the beginning of any labels they generate.
-For example, to get the address of a C function named `foo`, you might have to access a label named `_foo` using code like this:
+Therefore, to get the address of a C function named `foo`, you might have to access a label named `_foo` using code like this:

     !!!ruby
     sim.label(:_foo)